DakotaNelson/striker-security-website/_posts/2016-10-06-getting-started-recon-ng-tutorial.md

 ---
-title: Introduction to OSINT with Recon-ng
+title: "Introduction to OSINT: Recon-ng Tutorial"
 date: '2016-10-06 00:00:00'
 author: Dakota Nelson
 byline: Learn to use this framework to automate OSINT collection